zezevavai/ubuntu-server-initial-setup/README.md

-# Bash setup script for Ubuntu servers
+# Initial setup script for Ubuntu servers
 Based on https://github.com/jasonheecs/ubuntu-server-setup with minor changes for Indonesian local repositoy

 This is a setup script to automate the setup and provisioning of Ubuntu servers.
 It does the following: